-Years 1 to 6 will have a Google Meet to 'meet and greet' at the beginning of each day.
-The teacher will lead an interactive activity and discuss the teaching and learning for the day.
-These will be timetabled on rotation in order to accommodate siblings, with limited devices.
+Years 1 to 6 will have a Google Meet to 'meet and greet' the children at the beginning of each day.
+The teacher will discuss the teaching and learning for the day and give general feedback on the previous day's learning.
+These will be timetabled on rotation in order to accommodate siblings, with limited devises.
 The attendance and engagement in these sessions will be recorded and used to monitor engagement with remote learning.
-These will be followed up by SLT and pastoral staff where appropriate.
+This will be follow up by SLT and pastoral staff where appropriate.